What is the NAS Education Programme?

 If I have done the PADI Wreck Detective Course, what do I do next?

-The PADI Wreck Detective Course equates to the NAS Recorder Day and if you wish to continue learning and to work through the NAS Education Programme your next step will be to complete the ELearning Introduction to Maritime Archaeology.
+The PADI Wreck Detective Course equates to the NAS Recorder Day and if you wish to continue learning and to work through the NAS Education Programme your next step will be to complete the ELearning course Introduction to Maritime Archaeology.